- Dispute Resolution Pool and Policy 36

-It is recognized that traffic and parking of vehicles affects most users of the campus.
-In order to obtain user views on existing and future traffic and parking policies, an Advisory Committee is established to permit a regularized basis for review of the policies and procedures associated with vehicle and pedestrian traffic and parking.
+It is recognized that traffic violations and parking of vehicles affects most users of the campus.
+In order to obtain user views on existing and future policies related to traffic violations and parking, a committee advisory to the vice-president, academic & provost is established to permit a regularized basis for review of the policies and procedures associated with traffic violations and parking.
 See full terms of reference.

 It is recognized that enforcement of traffic and parking of vehicles on campus is necessary to ensure the safety of everyone on campus.
 The Traffic and Parking Appeal Committee was established to provide a separate entity from parking staff to review all written appeals of citation issued on campus.
 Citations are issued to vehicles that are parked in contravention of the University of Waterloo Traffic and Parking Regulations.
 See full terms of reference.

 The Special Initiative Fund (SIF) was created in 2009 by the Provost’s Advisory Committee on Staff Compensation (PACSC) and was implemented for a two-year trial period.
 It is currently under review.